Industry News

 An external DC power supply is required to lock the direction and position of the rotor to the direction and position of the stator.
 Because of this interlock, the motors must run synchronously or not run at all.

-The working principle of an asynchronous motor is almost the same as that of a synchronous motor, except that the asynchronous motor is not connected to an external exciter.
+The working principle of an Induction motor is almost the same as that of a synchronous motor, except that the asynchronous motor is not connected to an external exciter.
 In short, asynchronous motors (also called induction motors) also operate on the principle of electromagnetic induction.
 In this case, the rotor does not receive any electrical energy through conduction like a DC motor.

 The only problem is that there is no external device connected to the induction motor to cut off the rotor, so the rotor speed depends on the varying magnetic induction intensity.
 This changing electromagnetic field causes the rotor to rotate slower than the stator's magnetic field.
 Because the speed of the rotor and the speed of the stator's magnetic field change, these motors are called asynchronous motors.
 The difference in speed is called slip.